VijayRod/demo/container-storage/logs/windows-error-not_enough_space_on_the_disk.md

 "c:\windows1",10,851714,64553,16973,8975670313,9327292960
 "c:\windows10",10,851714,64553,16973,8975670313,9327292960

-# You can copy or save the above output as a text or CSV file.
+rem You can copy or save the above output as a text or CSV file.
 Open Excel, go to the "Data" tab, and select "From Text/CSV" to import the file.
 This selects "Delimited" as the file type, "Comma" as the delimiter, and selects the option for headers.
 "Load" the data into Excel and sort it by the "DirectorySize" column to identify the highest space consumer's Path values.

-# To demonstrate a different directory, you can use the following example: C:\du\du.exe /accepteula -nobanner -l 1 -q -c c:\var\log\pods.
+rem To demonstrate a different directory, you can use the following example: C:\du\du.exe /accepteula -nobanner -l 1 -q -c c:\var\log\pods.
 ```

 Here are HPC daemonsets to monitor disk usage on every Windows 2022 and 2019 node (Credits: Abel Hu).
 It's expected for these pods to later be in CrashLoopBackOff since they only run the command once and then exit.